-Figure 1.
-Five-class severity scale for peanut smut, where: 0 = both healthy kernels; 1 = presence of a small sorus in single kernel; 2 = at least one kernel with half area affected; 3 = deformed pod, with one single kernel completely smutted; 4 = deformed pod with two kernels completely smutted

 For the purposes of this analysis, we used the proportion of severely damaged pods (SDP, disease class 3 and 4) as the response variable.
-Disease in these classes is considered to have impact in inoculum increase as they are lost at harvest and produces are discarded by the industry because of quality issues (Morichetti S. personal communication).
+Disease in these classes is considered to have an impact on inoculum increase as they are lost at harvest and produce is discarded by the industry because of quality issues (Morichetti S. personal communication).
 SDP was calculated as:

 SDP = (n3 + n4 ) / N (2)

-where n3 and n4 are the number of pods corresponding to disease severity class 3 and 4 respectively and N is the plot sample size.
+where n3 and n4 are the number of pods corresponding to disease severity classes 3 and 4, respectively and N is the plot sample size.

-Then, for graphical displaying of the results, smut control efficiency (CE) was calculated by using the following formula:
+Then, for graphical displaying of the results, the smut control efficiency (CE) was calculated using the following formula:

-CE = (1 - (Treatment SDP / untreated check SDP)) * 100) (3)
+CE = (1 − (Treatment SDP / untreated check SDP)) * 100) (3)

 2.4.
-Data statistical analysis
+Data statistical analyses

 Univariate generalized linear models (GLMs) with binomial variance and logit link function were used to analyze SDP.
-The full model included the year - treatment interaction, which resulted significant (P < 0.01), then a separated model was fitted to each year.
-Treatment marginal means were estimated with the ‘emmeans’ function from the emmeans R package (Lenth et al., 2018) and post-hoc comparisons among them were done with Tukey test at a significance level of 5%.
+The full model included the year–treatment interaction, which resulted in significance of P < 0.01, then a separated model was fitted to each year.
+Treatment marginal means were estimated with the “emmeans” function from the emmeans R package (Lenth et al., 2018) and post hoc comparisons among them were conducted with Tukey’s test at a significance level of 5%.

-Multivariate analysis was performed to integrate all the efficacy tests (Deepak et al., 2006): principal component analysis (PCA) was conducted to the scaled variables, as: (x - mean(x)) / sd(x), where x is each variable, and the scaling is done by dividing the (centered) vectors of x by their standard deviations.
-CE% were obtained from the field plots and peanut plants grown in pots trials (2015 and 2016).
-We obtained the correlation coefficients for each variable with the first and second principal components to explain the variability explained by the first and second principal component.
+Multivariate analysis was performed to integrate all the efficacy tests (Deepak et al., 2006): principal component analysis (PCA) was conducted to the scaled variables, as: (x − mean(x)) / sd(x), where x is each variable, and the scaling is done by dividing the (centered) vectors of x by their standard deviations.
+CE% were obtained from the field plots and peanut plants grown in pot trials (2015 and 2016).
+We obtained the correlation coefficients for each variable with the first and second principal components to explain the variability explained by the first and second principal components.
 Each fungicide (individuals, represented by points) and their performance in each trial (variables, represented by vectors) are displayed together on a biplot.

 3. Results